10-Step Guide to Selling Your Home

 REALTORS® know the general factors affecting your market.

-Maybe larger families are moving into your neighbourhood.
+Maybe larger families are moving into your neighborhood.
 This trend will make homes with three or more bedrooms and large yards more appealing than two-bedroom bungalows.
 Perhaps a large employer is opening a plant nearby, which will increase the demand for housing in general.
 How are interest rates affecting people’s willingness to take out big mortgages?
 Do people feel confident about their financial futures?
 Your REALTOR® knows the answer to these questions and, more importantly, how they affect the price of your home.

 REALTORS® then calculate your home’s value within your market.